ungoldman/dotfiles/README.md

 Some basic config for a mac dev machine.

+This is not the best set of dotfiles.
+However, it is my set of dotfiles.

 Relies heavily on [homebrew](https://github.com/mxcl/homebrew).

 Designed to be cloned into `~/dotfiles`, as in